gjtiquia/dayoff-app/README.md

 # open a new terminal tab/window with /backend as the root
 cd backend

+# setup postgres schema if have not already done so
+pnpm run db:push

 # start dev server at port 3000
 pnpm run dev
 ```